krishsabnani/Hacksprint_PS10_Quadrabyte/README.md

 The link to the presentation for the application is https://prezi.com/view/jgRFm3mzRqG6U0z8jvH8/

+The .apk file is available in this repository under the name "finance_app_final.apk".

 ## Getting Started

 This project is a starting point for a Flutter application.